sakura9096/Pinteresting/README.md

 == README

+# My first ruby sample application.

+This is a ruby sample application for
+[* One Month Rails*]

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version

+ruby 2.2.3p173 (2015-08-18 revision 51636)

 * System dependencies